Matthew Metcalfe: 2020–2024: Whina, The Subtle Art of Not Giving a F*ck and Billion Dollar Heist

-2024-present: Never Look Away, The Lie, A Mistake and upcoming films
+2024-present: Never Look Away, The Lie, A Mistake

 For the 2024 Sundance Film Festival, the film Never Look Away was premiered.
 Metcalfe was a co-writer, with director Lucy Lawless, for the film, as well as a producer.
 The film is a feature-length documentary of New Zealand-born CNN photojournalist Margaret Moth.
 The film was directed by Lucy Lawless.

 In 2024, The Lie was released, which follows the story of Grace Millane, a British tourist who went missing and was later found dead in 2018.
 A Mistake was released in June 2024 which was produced by Metcalfe, a medical-drama film which was directed by Christine Jeffs and based on the novel of the same name by Carl Shuker.
 The film had its world premiere at Tribeca Festival on 7 June 2024.
 Ash, which was released by Metcalfe was released in March 2025.

-Films that are currently awaiting release produced by Metcalfe are Moss & Freud.
+2026-present: Moss & Freud and upcoming films

+Moss & Freud premiered at the BFI London Film Festival on 10 October 2025.
+It was later released in cinemas in the United Kingdom on 29 May 2026.